 10 income tax deductions you may be missing

-Under the new Tax Cuts and Jobs Act that went into effect January 1, residential landlords who own their rental property through “pass-through” entities — including sole proprietorships (meaning they own the property individually), limited liability companies, or partnerships — may be eligible to deduct an amount equal to 20 percent of their net rental income beginning with the 2018 tax year.
+Under the Tax Cuts and Jobs Act that took full effect in 2018, residential landlords who own their rental property through “pass-through” entities — including sole proprietorships (meaning they own the property individually), limited liability companies, or partnerships — may be eligible to deduct an amount equal to 20% of their net rental income.
 This is a personal deduction that can be taken even if you don’t itemize.
 However, it’s not an “above the line” deduction that reduces adjusted gross income.

-Section 179 of the tax code allows owners to write off the costs of certain personal property used in a business.
-Changes to this section now allow some vacation rental operators to write off the cost of fire systems, security systems, roofs, and HVACs.
-The amount that can be deducted for personal property under Section 179 was raised to $1 million starting in 2018; previously it was $500,000.
-Section 179 is applicable only to property used for rental more than 50 percent of the time.
+Section 179 of the tax code allows owners to write off the costs — up to $1,050,000 for 2021 — of certain personal property used in a business.
+Since 2018, vacation rental operators have been able to write off the costs of fire systems, security systems, roofs, and HVACs.
+Section 179 applies only to property used for rental more than 50% of the time.

-Previously, business owners could only deduct 50 percent of the cost of personal property used for the business each year.
-The new tax law changes that to 100 percent, meaning you can deduct the full cost of property such as appliances and furniture all in one year.
-The changes apply to new or used property placed into service from September 27, 2017, through December 31, 2022.
+Since 2018, short-term rental owners have been allowed to deduct the full cost of property such as appliances and furniture all in one year using 100% bonus depreciation.
+The deduction applies to new or used property placed into service from September 27, 2017, through December 31, 2022.

 4. Mortgage interest

-The new tax law lowered the amounts that can be taken as personal deductions for mortgage interest on primary and secondary residences.
-Previously, you could take a deduction on interest on up to $1 million in newly acquired debt; the new law changes that amount to $750,000.
-However, these limits do not apply to rental businesses, so you can deduct all mortgage interest on rental properties as a business expense.
+The Tax Cuts and Jobs Act lowered the amounts that can be taken as personal deductions for mortgage interest on primary and secondary residences.
+However, these limits don’t apply to rental businesses, so you can deduct all mortgage interest on rental properties as a business expense.